 Hosted at AAA Library, The Collective School exhibition began with our invitation to Gudskul, who in turn invited eight collectives from across Asia.
 In the display, you will see their responses to archival materials from AAA Collections, developed together through group conversations over the past year.

-Their works, which include videos, sculptures, games, and zines, respond to three collective endeavours: Xiamen Dada, a collective known for their radical performative actions critiquing the art system in China in the 1980s; Black Artists of Asia, a collective that initiated VIVA ExCon, the longest-running artist-run biennial in the Philippines in the 1990s; and Womanifesto, a feminist art collective and biennial programme in Thailand most active from the mid-1990s to mid-2000s.
+Their works, which include videos, sculptures, games, and zines, respond to three collective endeavours: Xiamen Dada, a collective known for their radical performative actions critiquing the art system in China in the 1980s; Black Artists in Asia, a collective that initiated VIVA ExCon, the longest-running artist-run biennial in the Philippines in the 1990s; and Womanifesto, a feminist art collective and biennial programme in Thailand most active from the mid-1990s to mid-2000s.

 The Collective School’s public programmes extend the questions raised in this exhibition.
 How does a school for collectives alter our understanding of art education models that tend to focus on individual improvement?
 In Hong Kong, where land and space are especially scarce, how do artists work collectively to share access to these resources?